miiglu/tigerd/README.md

 Tigerd is an AI coding IDE built for developers worldwide.

-Use AI agents on your codebase, checkpoint and visualize changes, and bring any model or host locally.
+Use AI agents on your codebase, checkpoint and visualize changes, and bring any model.
 Tigerd routes messages through a managed backend without retaining your code.

 This repo contains the full distribution source code for Tigerd.
 If you're new, welcome!